What Is Privacy by Design and Why It's Important for the GDPR

 Working with data protection can be quite overwhelming and confusing.
 Since the introduction of the GDPR, things got even more complex.
 In this blog post, I discuss a way of thinking that might make it a bit easier to coordinate your efforts around privacy and data protection and the GDPR, called privacy by design.
-After reading this, you should have a general idea of what privacy by design is, how it relates to the GDPR, and how it can help even the smallest businesses elevate their privacy and data protection.
+After reading this, you should have a general idea of what privacy by design is, how it relates to the 7 principles of GDPR, and how it can help even the smallest businesses elevate their privacy and data protection.

 Table of contents